LINQ-Based Feedback#

 • PID controllers for qubit stabilization

-LINQ allows a source sequencer to transmit payloads (thresholded bits (TB), IQ samples, time-tags, TTL counts, and immediates and registers) to one or many receiver sequencers in real-time.
+LINQ allows a source sequencer to transmit payloads—thresholded bits (TB), IQ values, time-tags and TTL counts, and immediates and registers—to one or many receiver sequencers in real-time.

 Data Routing#

-Every piece of data sent by a sequencer is addressed with a specific id (an 8-bit immediate value in Q1ASM).
-This id serves multiple purposes:
+Every data item a sequencer sends is tagged with an id (an 8-bit immediate in Q1ASM).
+This id serves three purposes:

-• Routing control: The id value determines the routing mode
+• Routing control: The id determines which sequencers receive the data (see Routing Configuration below).

 • IDs 1–15 are reserved for self-cast, which returns data exclusively to the originating sequencer.

-• Selective receiving: On the receiver side, the ids are used to filter queue entries:
+• Selective receiving: On the receiver side, ids are used to filter feedback queue entries:

-• The command fb_pop_data I, R retrieves data associated with the specific id provided in the first argument, I. Note that this command discards all data in the queue that precedes the target data.
-The targeted value is then stored in register R (see Figure 2 below).
+• fb_pop_data I, R retrieves data with the specific id given in I, discards all preceding queue entries, and stores the matching value in register R (see Figure 2).

-• The command fb_pull_data R0, R1 performs a standard FIFO retrieval.
-It fetches the next available data in the queue, storing the value in R1 and its corresponding id in R0 (see Figure 3 below).
+• fb_pull_data R0, R1 performs standard FIFO retrieval: it fetches the next available entry, storing the id in R0 and the value in R1 (see Figure 3).

-• Disabling Sharing: Setting the id to 0 disables sharing of the respective data type for the next acquisition.
-This allows users to dynamically enable or disable the sharing of specific data types without changing the sequencer’s program structure.
+• Disabling sharing: Setting id to 0 disables sharing of the respective data type for the next acquisition.
+Use this to dynamically enable or disable sharing without changing the sequencer program structure.

 Routing Configuration#